osgi/osgi.enroute.site/_source/_book/300-principles.md

 ### Tooling

 This section defined a comprehensive model to handle dependencies but it had one disadvantage, it required tooling to analyze the byte codes in the class files and to resolve the requirements and capabilities.
 Since builds are often horribly complicated beasts the enterprise software world generally dislikes touching the build system.
-And to a certain extend they are right.
+And to a certain extent they are right.
 Though a build tool like maven made it easier to share (sub) build tools with its plugin model, creating a plugin is significantly more work than with good old make.

-However, time has moved on.
+owever, time has moved on.
 We started using assemblers, then compilers, and now often generators.
 The complexity of our software grows, and the number of parts explodes, our brains are fairly constant in how much we can handle.
 In 1980 a program of a 10.000 lines was considered large, today a phone can contain up to 20-40 million of lines of code.
-Since most applications are build out of smaller parts it seems logical that we develop tools that manage those dependencies for us when they become so numerous that they become a blur to us.
+Since most applications are built out of smaller parts it seems logical that we develop tools that manage those dependencies for us when they become so numerous that they become a blur to us.

 The resistance in our world against tools is kind of ironic.
 All day we work to provide user friendly tools that simplify the lives of our customers.
 We add databases, graphic user interfaces, etc. We would never propose our users to provide their information in an XML file (at least, hopefully so) but when it comes to our work we seem to be happy to accept such an unbelievably simplistic user interface.
-Yes,

 The advantages of depending on another component are quite clear: